hphelion/documentation/devplatform/stackato/user/deploy/app-logs.html.md

     $ helion logs myapp

-To limit the number of lines displayed, use the `--num`{.docutils .literal} option:
+To limit the number of lines displayed, use the `--num` option:

     $ helion logs myapp --num 50

-To view log stream as it is updated, use the `--follow`{.docutils .literal} option:
+To view log stream as it is updated, use the `--follow` option:

     $ helion logs myapp --follow